sonic-net/SONiC/doc/monitoring_high_mem_containers/monitoring_containers.md

 during the specified monitoring interval, then alerting messages will be written into syslog.

-We also provide configuration options for users such that the alerting ability and memory threshold of each container can be changed.
-Specifically, `show` command can be issued to retrieve the current alerting ability and the threshold value of containers from `CONFIG_DB` while `config` command is implemented to configure the alerting ability and threshold value of containers,
+We also provide configuration options for users such that the alerting status and memory threshold of each container can be changed.
+Specifically, `show` command can be issued to retrieve the current alerting status and the threshold value of containers from `CONFIG_DB` while `config` command is implemented to configure the alerting status and threshold value of containers,

 ## 1.2 Requirements